-The morphologic and morphometric studies of the head region are not only reflect contributions of genetic and environmental components to individual development and describe genetic and ecophenotypic variation, but also are foundations of the clinical and surgical practices [1, 2].
-On the other hand, clinical anatomy is one of the principles of the clinical and surgical practice; because it enables the clinician to visualize details of structures relevant to the case at hand [3, 4].
-Similarly, the directions of the cranial nerves and their passages from different foramina in the skull are of clinical importance in regional anesthesia around the head [4, 5].
+The horse's skull has the form of a long, four-sided pyramid, the base of which is caudal.
+It is convenient; however, to exclude the mandible from present consideration [1].
+It has been demonstrated that the morphologic and morphometric studies of the head region are not only reflect contributions of genetic and environmental components to individual development and describe genetic and ecophenotyipic variation, but also are foundations of the clinical and surgical practices [2, 3].
+On the other hand, clinical anatomy is one of the principles of the clinical and surgical practice; because it enables the clinician to visualize details of structures relevant to the case at hand [4, 5].
+Furthermore, the directions of the cranial nerves and their passages from different foramina in the skull are of clinical importance in regional anesthesia around the head [5, 6].

-The skull of the horse has the form of a long, four-sided pyramid, the base of which is caudal.
-It is convenient; however, to exclude the mandible from present consideration [6].
-As a whole, there are a few studies on the equine skull in the literature.
-For instance, Radinsky [7] studied the ontogeny and phylogeny in horse's skull evolution and demonstrated that when comparing skull length, it is necessary to consider the skull as being composed of two major the neurocranium components; and the splanchnocranium.
-Evans and McGreevy [8] considered the conformation of the equine skull and reported that there are significant differences in the morphometric indices of craniums thoroughbreds, standardbreds and Arabians breeds.
+As a whole, there are a few studies on the gross anatomy of the skull and its clinical value for regional anesthesia in the domestic animals.
+For instance, Louei Monfared et al. [7] determined the applied landmarks on the head region of the Iranian native goats and their application to clinical maneuvers around the head.
+In addition, Radinsky [8] studied the ontogeny and phylogeny in horse's skull evolution and demonstrated that when comparing skull length, it is necessary to consider the skull as being composed of two major components; the neuro-cranium and the splanchnocranium.
+Also, Evans and McGreevy [9] considered the